craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Custom Weapon Mechanics.md

 Each of the following "Specials" may only be used once between rests.

 ### Bash
 In replacement of a melee weapon attack, you can attempt to perform a powerful bash.
 Make a normal weapon attack; your attack bonus versus your target's AC.
-If you hit with this attack,
+If you hit with this attack, you roll three times as many damage dice as you normally would.

 ### Pummel
 As a bonus action on your turn, you may make two melee weapon attacks.
 You make these attacks with disadvantage.

 ### En-Route
-If you have moved more than five feet this turn, you may make an attack with your weapon against a target you pass or will pass by the end of your turn as a Bonus Action.
+If you have moved more than fifteen feet this turn, you may make an attack with your weapon against a target you pass or will pass by the end of your turn as a Bonus Action.

 ### Pin
 In replacement of a weapon attack, you can attempt to Pin a target to an adjacent object using this weapon.
 Make a normal weapon attack; your attack bonus versus your target's AC.
 If you hit with this attack, the attack deals no damage and the target becomes Restrained for as long as you maintain the Pin.